Probing The Neutrino Sector via A Statistical Approach: Method and Review

 To extract the divergent power of intrinsic $P(\theta_{\rm c})$ and $P(\theta_{\rm p})$ from experimentally measured values, we use the \emph{transformed Beta distribution} with two shape parameters to fit the data, $P(\theta)\approx B(\theta;a,b)$, with

 where $\Gamma(z)$ is the gamma function and $(a,b)$ are positive real numbers.
 It is normalized on $\theta\in[0,\pi/2]$. $a<1$ implies distribution diverges at $\theta=0$ and $a\geq 1$ indicates smooth distribution at the origin.
 Parameter $b$ controls the behavior at the end point $\theta=\pi/2$ in the same way as $a$.
 The divergent power of $B(\theta;a,b)$ at the origin is determined by parameter $a$.
 There are three measured angles and two parameters in Beta distribution, one could always provide a good fit to extract information of intrinsic distribution.
 The best-fit value of $(a,b)$ for CKM and PMNS mixing angles are shown in table~\ref{tab:best_fit}.
 Here we simply take best-fit parameter $a$ as an approximation to the intrinsic divergent power of $P(\theta_{\rm c})$ and $P(\theta_{\rm p})$.
-Therefore
+Therefore, central values are

 Here $k_{\rm c}<1$ shows a diverging distribution of $\theta_{\rm c}$ at origin.
-This is reasonable.
-Since CKM matrix and fermion masses are obtained from decomposition of Yukawa coupling matrices, the distribution should follow similar property.
-So $k_{\rm q}<1$ and $k_{\rm c}<1$ are natural.
-(Detailed discussion on this point see appendix \ref{appendix:mc_sim}.)
-However, $k_{\rm p}>1$ indicates a clear different in origin between CKM and PMNS mixing angles, even they are in the similar form.
+If we take peaking behavior of distribution as an intrinsic property of SM, this is natural.
+However, $k_{\rm p}>1$ indicates a clear different in origin between CKM and PMNS mixing angles, even though they are expressed in the similar form.
 Type I and III seesaw introduce extra sector to lower the neutrino mass.
 How $\theta_{\rm p}$ is affected by heavy sector depends on specific model set-up.
 We will discuss type I due to the fact the link between light and heavy sector is clearer than that in type III and it is widely discussed in the context of leptogenesis.